rdtect/rdtect.xyz/README.md

 - CMS would be required.

-- database . if reqd, maybe use vercels?
+- database . if reqd., maybe use vercel?